Contact clerking team

 David Hopkins

-David is a commercial, financial services, regulatory and public lawyer.
+David is a senior junior whose practice spans commercial, construction, and financial services disputes, professional discipline and regulation, and public law.
 David is regularly instructed in proceedings in the Commercial Court, the Chancery Division, the Technology and Construction Court (TCC) and the Administrative Court and before regulators’ disciplinary tribunals.
-A substantial proportion of David’s practice has an international element, particularly in the field of international arbitration, where he has acted in disputes subject to the International Chamber of Commerce (ICC), London Maritime Arbitrators Association (LMAA), Singapore International Arbitration Centre (SIAC) and Abu Dhabi Commercial Conciliation and Arbitration Centre (ADCCAC) rules.
+A substantial proportion of David’s practice has an international element, particularly in the field of international arbitration, where he has acted in disputes subject to the Abu Dhabi Commercial Conciliation and Arbitration Centre (ADCCAC), International Chamber of Commerce (ICC), London Maritime Arbitrators Association (LMAA), and Singapore International Arbitration Centre (SIAC) rules.
 He is a Technology & Construction Bar Association (TECBAR) accredited adjudicator and accepts appointments via the TECBAR adjudication scheme.

 Areas of expertise